raul-ortega/u360gts/README.md

 Telemetry data, local gps status, battery monitoring and other usefull information, are displayed on an OLED display.

-Now you can select the ingoing telemetry protocol and baud rate through the setup menu on the OLED display.
+Now you can select the ingoing telemetry protocol,baud rate, enable/disable features, and other parameter settings through the setup menu on the OLED display.

+**RSSI SIGNAL STRENGTH ON DISPLAY**

+The rssi signal can be provided from video or control receiver.
+The percentage of signal strength is shown on the display with a higer level of detail when the value is lower than a prefixed value by the user.

 **4 SERIAL PORTS**